Series 40: Synchronization

 Support for SyncML synchronization of the address book, calendar and notes with external services is present.
 However, with many S40 phones, these synchronization settings must be sent via an OTA text message.

 Software platform

 Series 40 is an embedded software platform that is open for software development via standard or de facto content and application development technologies.
 It supports Java MIDlets, i.e. Java MIDP and CLDC technology, which provide location, communication, messaging, media, and graphics capabilities.
 S40 also supports Flash Lite applications.

+A small number of CDMA network Nokia phones were released based on Qualcomm processors which run Series 40 on top of REX OS, such as the Nokia 3806.
+These Series 40 devices support BREW platform applications.

 List of devices

 The following is a list of Series 40 devices released by Nokia: